CompTIA Server+ Practice Test (SK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a PowerShell variable?
+What is a service-level agreement (SLA)?

 Answer Description